 Preheat oven to 350°.

-In a large bowl, combine ground chicken, turkey sausage, bread crumbs, garlic, parsley, cheese, milk, egg, 1 tsp salt and ½ tsp pepper.
+In a large bowl, combine ground chicken, turkey sausage, bread crumbs, garlic, parsley, cheese, milk, egg, 1 teaspoon salt and ½ teaspoon pepper.
 Mix gently, but thoroughly.
 (I like to use my hands.)

-Make the Soup: In a heavy-bottomed soup pot, heat olive oil over medium heat.
+In a heavy-bottomed soup pot, heat olive oil over medium heat.
 Add the onion, carrots and celery; sauté, stirring occasionally, until softened (about 5 minutes).
 Add stock and wine and bring mixture to a boil.